TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

 .. figure:: /Images/Illustrations/frontend.png

 The frontend consists of web pages generated from content created in the backend combined with Fluid templates in the installation.
-A Fluid templating engine provides the glue between the content and the templates.
+The Fluid templating engine provides the glue between the content and the templates.

 A typical Fluid template contains HTML to structure the page and Fluid tags that